danfuzz/samizdat/doc/parsing-in-samizdat.md

 The basic "terminal" in the context of a tokenizer is a character.
 Within a parsing function, a double-quoted string is how to indicate that a sequence of characters is to be matched.
-The result of matching a sequence is a highlet whose type is the the matched string (and without a value).
+The result of matching a sequence is a valueless highlet whose type is the the matched string.

 For example, the parser `{: "foo" :}` will match the string `"foobar"`, resulting in the yielded value `[:@foo:]` and a remainder of `"bar"`.